Vegan Butternut Squash Chili

-- diced avocado, thinly sliced scallions, freshly chopped cilantro, shredded cheese, or crumbled cojita or feta cheese
+- Optional for garnish: diced avocado, guacamole, thinly sliced scallions, freshly chopped cilantro, tortilla strips, shredded cheese, or crumbled cojita or feta cheese

-- Heat olive oil over med-high heat in a large stock pot.
+Heat olive oil (or using cooking spray) over med-high heat in a large stock pot.

-- Sauté onion, bell pepper and for about 5 minutes and until soft.
+Sauté onion, bell pepper and butternut squash for about several minutes and until onion and bell pepper are soft.
 Add garlic and sauté another couple of minutes.

 Stir in seasonings and add beans, tomatoes and broth.
 Combine all ingredients and bring chili to a boil.